Dylan-Ranger/sanitise/README.md

 The application is designed as a simple server-client CRUD application.
 The frontend provides a user interface where users can manage words, characters, and phrases.
 Users can click on UI tiles to select words, and edit them via a modal.
 A textbox enables users to type or paste text and to submit to the server for processing.

-On the backend, saved words are retrieved from the database and used to sanitize the input string.
+On the backend, saved words are retrieved from the database and used to sanitise the input string.
 The sanitisation is performed using a regular expression and the `replaceAll` method to replace all instances of sensitive words with asterisks (******).

 **Handling Edge Cases**: Several edge cases were accounted for in the sanitisation process:
    - **Capitalisation**: The sanitiser accounts for various case formats (e.g., "Word", "word") to ensure all instances are replaced.